Trump defied gravity; now falls back to earth, future TBD

 But because it was closer, he predicted the party would likely “continue to be wracked with a split between insiders and outsiders, between the establishment and the Trump supporters who fault the establishment.
 And the soon-to-be former president’s role will be a huge question mark because if he decides to stay active, despite the close loss, he remains powerful and effective, especially for Republicans.”

-In the meantime, it remains unclear whether Trump will accept the results of the election or continue to contest them as he spends the next three months as a lame duck president.
+In the meantime, it remains unclear whether Trump will accept the results of the election as he spends the next three months as a lame duck president.

 Those who know him well say there is little chance he will go quietly into the night.